-If you have aortic valve disease, your doctor at NYU Langone’s Heart Valve Center may recommend nonsurgical procedures to repair a damaged valve.
-We are one of the leading centers for transcatheter aortic valve replacement in the country.
+If you have aortic valve disease, your doctor may recommend nonsurgical procedures to replace or open a damaged valve.
+Doctors with our TAVR Programs are among the most experienced in the country at performing transcatheter aortic valve replacement (TAVR).

 During the procedure, the doctor compresses an artificial aortic valve and places it into a thin tube called a catheter, which is then inserted into the femoral artery in the groin and is threaded to the aorta.
 The aortic valve is not removed.
 Instead, the doctor places the artificial valve into the aortic valve, where it expands, pushing the damaged parts of the aortic valve out of the way.
 The new valve takes over the job of regulating blood flow to the aorta.

 TAVR doesn’t require the heart to be stopped, so a bypass machine, which performs the work of the heart and lungs during surgery, is unnecessary.

 Performed with sedation with the patient awake, TAVR typically requires a one-day hospital stay.
 Though people tend to feel better almost immediately after the procedure, the time required for recovery depends on the person’s overall wellbeing before the procedure.

 Occasionally, blockages in the femoral artery don’t allow doctors access to the aorta.
 If this happens, they may reach the aorta by making a small incision above the breastbone, called a transaortic approach.
 Alternatively, they may make an incision between the ribs in the left side of the chest, which is called a transapical approach.

 TAVR may also be used when valves implanted during previous surgeries stop working.
 Our specialists can use a valve-in-valve procedure in which a valve made of animal tissue is placed directly in the failed surgical valve.
 It’s then anchored onto the damaged aortic valve to restore normal blood flow.